Axel-ex/Spiderbot/README.md

   <img src=".assets/demo.jpg" width="60%" alt="ESP32-powered quadruped spider robot" />
 </div>

 This repository contains the firmware for a 3D-printable, Wi-Fi controlled quadruped (spider) robot.
-The robot is powered by an ESP32 microcontroller, and the firmware is written entirely in Rust using the Embassy asynchronous framework for predictable, real-time performance.
+The robot is powered by an ESP32 microcontroller, and the firmware is written entirely in Rust using the Embassy asynchronous framework for real-time performance.

-The project draws heavy inspiration from the [DIY Spider Robot](https://www.instructables.com/DIY-Spider-RobotQuad-robot-Quadruped/) on Instructables while modernising the software stack with Rust.
+The project was entirely inspired from [DIY Spider Robot](https://www.instructables.com/DIY-Spider-RobotQuad-robot-Quadruped/) on Instructables while trying to adapt and modernise the software stack with Rust.
+I also wanted to use hardware that includes network functionalities since the original project relies on an Arduino nano connected with a Bluetooth transceiver.

 ## Table of Contents